nikasimovich/cis22/_agendas/week-1.md

 ### Homework
 - Finish the questionnaire.
 - Set up your GitHub account and GitHub desktop app by following this [demo video](https://vimeo.com/showcase/8025633/video/502734712).
+Note that this demo uses Sublime, but I personally prefer to use [VS Code](https://code.visualstudio.com).
 - Create a basic home page for your GitHub account, making sure that your GitHub Pages site is set up properly.
 If I visit your site, I should be able to see it at a domain that looks similar to this: [http://seancaat.github.io](http://seancaat.github.io) (mine redirects to my personal site 🙂).

 ---